SoCalChristina/feedreader/README.md

 Requirements
 ===========
-Jasmine version 2.1.2 is used in this project. (https://github.com/jasmine/jasmine/releases/tag/v2.2.1)
+Jasmine version 2.1.2 is used in this project. (https://github.com/jasmine/jasmine/releases/tag/v2.2.1) A web browser--

-A web browser

-Dev tools
+Dev tools--

 Instructions
 ============